Yimikami/Lolchi/README.md

 1. Open your web browser and go to `http://localhost:3000`.
 2. Enter your League of Legends summoner name to start tracking your stats.

+## KNOWN ISSUES

+- **No Data**: Sometimes (especially when first visit the summoner profile), the data may not be displayed.
+This is due to the Riot API rate limit.
+Please wait a few seconds and refresh the page.

 ## Contributing

 We welcome contributions!
 Please follow these steps: